liadko/Raycaster/README.md

+Great, thanks for the additional information.
+Here's the updated README:

 ---

 # Raycaster

 Raycaster is a C++ SFML networking game featuring a 3D environment with real-time multiplayer interactions.
-Players can login or sign up, move around, shoot, and engage in deathmatches with other players in the game.
+Players can log in or sign up, move around, shoot, and engage in deathmatches with other players in the game.

 ## Features